-- (2) Successful applicants will be required to pay the following fees by the specified date. - a.
-Admission fee: 282,000 yen (estimated amount) - b.
-Second semester (October March) tuition: 267,900 yen (535,800 yen per year) (estimated amount)
+Successful applicants are required to pay the following admission fees by the specified deadline

-Note 1: The amounts shown above are estimated amounts.
+- (1) Entrance fee: 282,000 yen (expected) - (2) Tuition for the first semester 267,900 yen (535,800 yen per year) (expected) - Note 1: The amounts shown above are estimated amounts.
 In the event of a revision of the entrance and tuition fees, the new amounts will be used from the time of the revision.

-Note 2: The details of the payment of the entrance fee and tuition fee will be announced in the documents related to the entrance procedures to be sent in late August.
+Note 2: The details of the payment of the entrance fee and tuition fee will be announced in the documents related to the entrance procedures to be sent in the late August.
 The information about the application for waiver and deferment is available at the Financial Support Section, Student Support Division, Education and Student Support Department, Tohoku University.